Policy & Strategy

 We told you we'd end with the path forward, and here it is.
 Counties aren't powerless in front of these changes — some are choosing to backfill, and Monterey County is proving the model.

 This matters beyond Monterey.
-It shows that a local government can build a coverage bridge for the exact population the state change leaves behind, and pair it with a hospital specialty partner so primary care isn't left holding referrals alone.
-For FQHCs in other counties, it's a concrete, real-world example to bring to your county supervisors and community partners.
+It shows that a local government can build a coverage bridge for a population exposed to state and federal coverage shifts, and pair it with a hospital specialty partner so primary care isn't left holding referrals alone.

 **What to do now:** If your county hasn't discussed a backfill, the Monterey + Natividad model is a tangible starting point for that conversation.
 You don't have to invent the idea — you can point to one that's launching.